-As the name itself suggest the Capital Asset Pricing Model (CAPM) is used for pricing the security with a given risk.
+As the name itself suggest, the Capital Asset Pricing Model (CAPM) is used for pricing the security with a given risk.
 This model describes the relationship between the expected return & risk in investing security.
 This article describes the advantages & disadvantages of CAPM.

-CAPM shows that the expected return on a security is equal to risk-free return plus a risk premium, which is based on the beta of the security.
+CAPM shows that the expected return on a security is equal to a risk-free return plus a risk premium, which is based on the beta of the security.
 Assumptions of CAPM are the heart of the model.

 Formula of CAPM